Why Dog Litter Box Training Could Be Good for You and Your Pup

 What Does a Dog Litter Box Look Like?

-- Find an enclosed area within your home that you can cover in either pee pads or newspapers
+- Find an enclosed area within your home that you can cover in either pee pads or newspapers.

-- Once they’re pottying in the smaller area, transfer the pads to your litter box so as to communicate to your dog that this is where you want them to potty now
+- If they’ve adapted to the smaller area, transfer the pads to your litter box, so as to communicate to your dog that this is where they’re supposed to go to the bathroom.

 Benefits of Dog Litter Box Training